 Tokyo Go-Kart Rental with Local Guide from Akihabara

 Duration: 1 to 5 hours

 One great way to escape the crowds in Tokyo is to take a cruise around Tokyo Bay.
 There are many tour operators offering dinner cruises, where you can enjoy the night skyline of this wondrous metropolis while enjoying some fine dining.
 Some cruises also include shows on the cruise ship, such as an Oiran show, where traditional courtesans perform their Kabuki-style dance routines.
 Don’t forget your camera on this tour.

-2-Hour Tokyo Bay Dinner Cruise and Oiran Show
+Tokyo Bay Cruise with Dinner and Oiran Show

 Duration: 2 hours

 An “ochaya” was historically an exclusive tea house for customers, where they could be entertained by geishas.
 Geishas are courtesans who study the ancient traditions of art, dance and song and are distinctively characterized by their traditional costumes and makeup.
 Nowadays, some of these ochayas have opened to the public, who can come in for a geisha performance.